WxTu/DFCN/README.md

 ```
 @inproceedings{DFCN2021,
   title={Deep Fusion Clustering Network},
-  author={Tu, Wenxuan and Zhou, Sihang and Liu, Xinwang and Guo, Xifeng and Cai, Zhiping and zhu, En and Cheng, Jieren},
+  author={Tu, Wenxuan and Zhou, Sihang and Liu, Xinwang and Guo, Xifeng and Cai, Zhiping and Zhu, En and Cheng, Jieren},
-  booktitle={Proceedings of the Thirty-Fifth AAAI Conference on Artificial Intelligence},
+  booktitle={Proceedings of The Thirty-Fifth AAAI Conference on Artificial Intelligence},
   pages={9978-9987},
   year={2021}
 }